feelancer21/feelancer/docs/math.md

 The fee adjustment model aims to achieve the following objectives:
 1. Controlling fee rates on the sinks to prevent rapid depletion.
 2. Managing fee rates on the sources to cap rebalancing costs, considering the differences in feerates (spreads) between sinks and sources.
-3. Maximizing profits by optimizing fee levels.
+3. Maximizing profits by optimizing margins.

 It's worth noting that optimizing profits (point 3) was not the primary focus in the current stage, but it may be addressed through proper model parameterization in the future.